vgmstream/vgmstream/doc/BUILD.md

 - Use GCC's preprocessor to rename functions on compile
 - Rename functions in the source code directly.

-To compile we use autotools with GCC preprocessor renaming:
+To compile we'll use autotools with GCC preprocessor renaming:
 - in the celt-0.6.1 dir:
   ```
   # creates Makefiles with Automake